 He stopped coming.

-As we added younger members to the staff, I ran the start point and let others climb.
+As we added younger members to the staff, I controlled the Start Point and let others climb.
 As the cadets returned from the top, I always asked if anyone had seen the goat, but no one had.

 When I think about that day, I am still amazed at how quickly I moved that morning, like the paratrooper I once was, and how a little goat made me scream like a little girl.